Amanda Seales: Other work

-In 2007, Seales replaced Natalie Stewart of the musical duo Floetry on tour with Marsha Ambrosius, and in December of that same year Seales (as Amanda Diva) released her first extended play (EP) Life Experience.
+In 2007, Seales abruptly replaced Natalie Stewart of the musical duo Floetry on tour with Marsha Ambrosius, and in December of that same year Seales (as Amanda Diva) released her first extended play (EP) Life Experience.
+She later alleged that Ambrosius, who was pregnant at the time, did not support her in the duo.
+Ambrosius later claimed that Seales fostered a generally hostile and uncooperative work environment that nearly resulted in a physical altercation.
 In 2008, she was featured on the song "Manwomanboogie" on Q-Tip's Grammy-nominated album The Renaissance.
 On March 3, 2009, Seales released Spandex, Rhymes & Soul.
+Seales received minimal critical or commercial traction on her solo recording projects that include four Extended play releases from 2007 to 2012.

-Seales hosts a weekly podcast titled Small Doses.
+Seales hosted a weekly podcast titled Small Doses.
 Seales's book, Small Doses: Potent Truths for Everyday Use, was released in 2019.
 The book is an extension of her podcast of the same name.
 It is a volume of essays, axioms, original illustrations, and photos from her trademark "self-help from the hip” style of commentary.

-She created and hosts the touring variety game show Smart Funny & Black, where her love of games and music was used to serve as a safe space for the Black voice, and celebrates the many contributions Black Americans have made to history and pop culture, and more.
+She created and hosted the touring variety game show Smart Funny & Black..
 On April 18, 2022, Seales began co-hosting a new weekly radio show, Amanda Seales’ Smart Funny & Black Radio on SiriusXM, alongside Taj Rani and JeremiahLikeTheBible, featuring topics such as games, celebrity interviews and African-American culture.

 Advocacy and public positions

-Seales has frequently spoken on social issues.